pablojosecodes/book-review/content/fundamentals/ddia/Derived Data/Stream Processing.md

 ---
 We iscussed batch processing and saw how the output is a form of *derived data*

-But, we made a big assumption- that hte input is bounded
+But, we made a big assumption- that the input is bounded

 In reality- data is unbounded very often- can gradually arrive